 The duration of his career focused on a series of work depicting domestic life in South Florida.
 Many of the sculptures had a regional dialect of elderly retirees, tropical tourists, and residential figures enjoying provincial leisure.
 A video documentation was included in the exhibit describing the process of making “The Football Player”.
 (Currently in the permanent collection of the Lowe Museum, Coral Gables, FL) Robert Thiele, another well know South Florida artist was used as a model for that particular piece which depicted a Miami Dolphin football player crouching from exhaustion.

 The “Ghosts” exhibition presented Hanson’s work as artifacts noting similar analogies with Arsham’s Roman excavation.
 It’s coincidental that these exhibits can be experienced at the same time in two different locations.
 Hanson exhibit succeeds in the fact that these objects are actual relics, grounded in regional culture and history.
 The sculptures are stripped away in the initial stage of the process to present an expression of intent.
 Questions as to what narrative these figures would compose remain a mystery.
-There is clarity with Ashrams manufactured commodity and it is an exciting prospect how it may resonate but it does lack a genuine history that Hanson possesses based on the intent of depicting a specific place and culture in time.
+There is clarity with Ashrams manufactured commodity, an exciting prospect how it may resonate but it does lack a genuine history that Hanson possesses depicting a specific place and culture in time.

 It’s obvious Miami has changed since Art Basel’s arrival and there will be growth and prosperity in the years to come.
 What form will it take?
 Raoli would have us believe that creativity is fueled by a perpetual need to deconstruct the environment around us in order to present a new idiom.
 I like this.
 What concerns me is her top down approach.
 This campaign from the top to validate commodity as culture may succeed but I prefer a source rooted in epistemological heritage.
 One not relegated to a color.